A look at what's on offer in the latest M&S £10 Dine In meal deal, which is available in stores now.

-M&S has made a big change to its hugely-popular Dine In meal deal.
+In January, we revealed M&S made a big change to its hugely popular Dine In meal deal.

-Long time M&S Dine In fans will remember that the offer was actually priced at £10 up until 2018, so M&S has now simply reverted to that price but removed the drink.
+Long time M&S Dine In fans will remember that the offer was actually priced at £10 up until 2018, so M&S has now simply reverted to that price but removed the drink option.

 Is the Dine In meal deal still good value?

 Given the wine was worth around £7 on its own, there's no question the deal is less attractive to those who really enjoyed a tipple with their meal.

 That said, the revised deal still works out cheaper than buying the items included in it separately.
 For example, getting a steak pie, triple cooked chips and a profiterole stack separately would set you back around £13.

 If you want a bottle of wine (or non-alcoholic alternative) as part of a meal deal, you could try the Tesco Finest deal, which offers one side, main, dessert and drink for £10.